eldhomv/file2strm/README.md

 To get an instant stream link, just forward any media to the bot and boom, its fast af.

-### Channel Support
-Bot also Supported with Channels.
-Just add bot Channel as Admin.
-If any new file comes in Channel it will edit it with **Get Download Link** Button.

 ## Credits